andrewlo1011/techblog/content/posts/2020-08-15--Setup-HammerDB-Testing-AWS-RDS-Oracle-Database/index.md

 ![](./66_s3_intergration.jpg)

-The TPCC schema was loaded to the Oracle RDS database and we could use it for HammerDB TPCC test.
+The TPCC schema is loaded to the Oracle RDS database and we could use it for HammerDB TPCC test.

 __Remember to terminate the instance when the testing is complete, if the instance is running, AWS will continue to charge you.
-You could stop the instance, but there will be a certain amount of charges for the storage for the database__
+You could stop the instance, but there will be a certain amount of charges for the storage for the database.__